Installing dependencies

 Multi-platform support

 For platform-specific logic, you can use install-<os>-<arch>.sh or install-<os>.sh files.
-Making your script multi-platform is useful to allow for local development of catalogers and collectors, when your local platform may differ from the one Lunar's runners, or your CI is running on.
+Making your script multi-platform is useful for local development when your local platform may differ from the one Lunar's runners or your CI is running on.

 Platform-specific scripts are checked for existence in the following order: